tylerinpdx/Flsun-Q5-Delta-3D-model-/README.md

 # Flsun-Q5-Delta-3D-model-

 Warning this model is not 100% accurate

+There are two versions one of them has mods and other one is stock

 The bottom plate is about as accurate as I can get it